gnss-sdr/geniuss-place/_posts/2017-02-14-gnss-sdr-v009-released.md

  * Added CMake Python finder and module checker.
  * Deleted files related to CPack.
  * Fixes, updates and improvements in the documentation.
  * Improvements in CMake scripts: General code cleaning and addition of comments.
 Improved user information in case of failure.
-Improved detection of dependencies in more processor architectures (e.g. aarch64).
+Improved detection of dependencies in more processor architectures (*e.g.*, aarch64).

 ## Improvements in [Marketability]({{ "/design-forces/marketability/" | relative_url }}):